silveira42/iris-size-django/README.md

 1. Make the connection editable by the client size

-2. Make the file path editable by the client size
+2. Make the file path editable by the client size or display the path after exporting